petter-holmberg/cpp-ref/classes.md

 Never write a copy assignment operator that relies on a check for self-assignment in order to work properly; a copy assignment operator that uses the create-a-temporary-and-swap idiom is automatically both strongly exception-safe and safe for self-assignment.
 It's all right to use a self-assignment check as an optimization to avoid needless work.
 [Sutter99](#Sutter99) §38

+If a class has a reference member, it probably needs a copy assignment operator.
+[Stroustrup13](#Stroustrup13) §17.4.1.1

 #### Move constructor